TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/known-issues-with-third-party-devices-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting  us about your Azure VPN Gateway connectivity issue.
-Through our troubleshooting process, we’ve determined that you’re using a third party on-premise device that is either unsupported or has known known compatibility issues with Azure.
+Through our troubleshooting process, we've determined that you're using a third party on-premise device that is either unsupported or has known known compatibility issues with Azure.
 Please adjust your on-premise device to work in a way that is supported and compatible with Azure – this may require using a different device type or working with your third party on-premise device vendor to resolve the configuration.

 Best regards,
 <!--/issueDescription-->